All the rights that apply to everyone apply to under 17 year olds, but they also entitled to and receive extra help, outlined below.

 This is a meeting of the family or whanau/aiga, the Police and others to discuss the offending, which:

 - helps keep the under 18 away from the court

 - addresses the offending and decides what should be done

-Youth Court is only for young people aged 14, 15 or 16.
-If the charge is not too serious, the focus will be on getting the family to decide what should be done.
+Youth Court is only for young people aged 14, 15, 16 and 17 (depending on the charge) If the charge is not too serious, the focus will be on getting the family to decide what should be done.

 - it is more informal than adult courts